 - Will not disclose their full fee schedule in writing before you sign

-- Requires a long-term contract with early termination penalties — this locks you in even if the service is poor
+- Requires a long-term contract with early termination penalties — this traps you even if the service doesn’t meet expectations

-- Charges fees for unused capacity — you should not pay for credit you did not use
+- Charges fees for unused capacity — you shouldn’t be paying for credit you haven’t utilized

 - Has vague language around “additional charges” in the agreement

-- Pressures you to sign quickly — a reputable factor gives you time to review terms
+- Pressures you to sign quickly — a trustworthy factor allows time to review terms

-- Has poor reviews regarding collections practices — aggressive collections on your behalf can damage your client relationships
+- Has poor reviews regarding collections practices — aggressive collections can harm your client relationships

 How to Compare Factoring Companies

-- Factoring rate — flat or variable, and the specific percentage
+- Factoring rate — is it flat or variable, and what percentage?

-- Advance rate — percentage of invoice value you receive upfront
+- Advance rate — what percentage of the invoice value do you get upfront?

 - All fees — setup, per-invoice, wire/ACH, monthly minimums, annual, termination

-- Contract term — month-to-month or fixed period, and what happens at renewal
+- Contract term — is it month-to-month or for a fixed period, and what’s the renewal process?

-- Funding timeline — same-day, next-day, or longer
+- Funding timeline — when will you receive funds?
+Same-day, next-day, or longer?

-- Recourse terms — are you liable if your customer does not pay?
+- Recourse terms — are you liable if your customer doesn’t pay?
 For how long?

-You may also find it helpful to read Invoice Factoring for Small Business: Turn Unpaid Invoices into Cash.
+Also, consider checking out Invoice Factoring for Small Business: Turn Unpaid Invoices into Cash for more insights.

 Frequently Asked Questions